kahunakv/kommander/README.md

 available hardware.
 Proper tuning of this parameter is essential to maintain a healthy cluster.

+- **Quorum**: A quorum is the minimum number of nodes required to reach a consensus in a Raft cluster.
+For a cluster with N nodes, a quorum is defined as (N/2) + 1.
+This ensures that a majority of nodes must agree on a decision before it is considered committed.
+Quorums are essential for maintaining consistency and fault tolerance in distributed systems.

 - **Elections**: The Raft algorithm selects a leader for each partition.
 The remaining nodes become followers.
 If the leader node fails or becomes unreachable, a new election process is triggered to select a replacement.

 - **Leader**: Each partition designates a leader.
-The leader is responsible for handling requests assigned to its partition and replicating them to followers (replicas) until a quorum is reached.
+The leader is responsible for handling requests assigned to its partition and replicating them to followers until a quorum is reached.
 It maintains a local copy of the logs.

-- **Followers (Replicas)**: Followers receive replication logs from the leader and store local copies on their respective nodes.
+- **Followers**: Followers receive replication logs from the leader and store local copies on their respective nodes.
 They continuously monitor the leader, and if it fails, they may nominate themselves as candidates in a new election for leadership.

-- **Logs**: Logs store any information that developers need to persist and replicate within the cluster.
+- **Logs**: Logs store any information that developers need to persist and replicate within certain partition in the cluster.

 - **Checkpoint**: Developers can determine when stored logs are secure and create a **log checkpoint**, which speeds up future recovery